Page images

 Dr. Newberry, who described this territory in the report of the former Exploring Expedition above referred to, declared his opinion that, notwithstanding the stupendous scale on which these cañons or ravines had been formed, they were all nevertheless true river-gorges, excavated by the erosive action of running water.
 Some geologists, as Dr. Foster of Chicago, in his recent work on the Mississippi Valley, have opposed

 But if cañons are merely the results of ordinary river erosion, why do they not occur everywhere?
-To such a question we may reply that river-ravines do occur everywhere, but is is only where the special circumstances which favour the formation of such ravines are most fully developed that they grow into the depth and length of cañons.
+To such a question we may reply that river-ravines do occur every-ordinary river-ravines.
+When once the where, but is is only where the special circumstances which favour the formation of such ravines are most fully developed that they grow into the depth and length of cañons.
 What then are these special circumstances?

 If we watch what takes place along the course of the rivers of this country, we can mark two kinds of erosion distinctly at work.
 First there is the river, grinding down the sides and bottom of its channel by sweeping along sand and shingle; and, secondly, there is the action of rain, springs, and frosts perpetually loosening the sides of the water-course, and sending the débris into the river which sweeps it away.
 If the river were not interfered with by these other subaerial agents, it would in time dig out for itself a gorge with more or less precipitous sides.
 But in proportion as these agents come into play, the ravine-like character passes into that of a valley with sloping sides.
 Where river erosion predominates we have ravines, where it is modified by rains and springs, but especially by frosts, we have valleys.
 Many of our rivers run both through gorges and along valleys, the changes in the nature of their banks being determined by corresponding changes in the nature and grouping of the rocks of which these banks consist, and the greater or less facility with which the rocks have been worn away by the one form of denudation or the other.
 The conditions needful for the formation of cañons, therefore, appear at present to be chiefly these:-1st.
 The erosive power of the streams must be greatly in excess of that of the other forms of atmospheric denudation.
 The rainfall must be small, or, at least, so equally distributed over the year as to reduce pluvial action to a minimum.
 Frosts must be equally rare and unimportant.
 The main

-ure and structure.
-Hence, horizontal or gently undulating strata, as of sandstone, or limestone, offer the greatest facilities for the erosion of cañons, as we know they do in our own country for the formation of ordinary river-ravines.
-When once the river has excavated its channel so deep that it cannot quit it, the nature of the rock may vary indefinitely without materially altering the aspect of the cañon.
+river has excavated its channel so deep that it cannot quit it, the nature of the rock may vary indefinitely without materially altering the aspect of the cañon.
 Hence on the Colorado, while the upper and chief part of the cañon has been cut through flat sandstone, limestone, and other strata, the lower portion has been excavated in marble and even in granite.
 3rd.
 The country must be sufficiently elevated above the sea, either originally or by subsequent upheaval, to permit of a considerable declivity in its river-channels.
 The slope must be sufficient, not merely to let the water run off, but to give rise to currents strong enough to sweep along sand and gravel, and to excavate pot-holes.
 It is by the ceaseless grinding of such detrital material along the bottom of the river that the ravine is slowly deepened.
 Geologists, although they have constantly recognized this action, have not, perhaps, been always fully aware of its rapidity and extent, partly, no doubt, from the want of reliable data as to the nature and amount of the detritus pushed by rivers along the bottom of their beds.
 Messrs.
-Humphreys and Abbot computed that the Mississippi annually pushes into the Gulf of Mexico 750,000,000 cubic feet of gravel and sand, which would cover a square mile about twenty-seven feet deep."
+Humphreys and Abbot computed that the Mississippi annually pushes into the Gulf of Mexico 750,000,000 cubic feet of gravel and sand, “which would cover a square mile about twenty-seven feet deep."
 The writer of the present paper was surprised a few years ago to find that the Rhine, after escaping from all its ravines and entering the low country about Bonn, retained force enough to drive along shingle upon its bed.
 By laying the ear to the bottom of a boat floating down mid-channel, it was easy to hear the grating of the stones as they rolled over each other.
 Hence we see that a river, which may be perfectly navigable by steamers, may yet have rapidity enough to scour its bed with coarse shingle.
 The

 scour will, of course, be greater in proportion to the narrowing of the breadth of the stream and the increase of the slope.